Veronica Cale: DC Rebirth

-After the cataclysm caused by the War God, Ares had enraptured the mythical plane, while Veronica found herself employing the Greek deity of vengeance Nemesis, using her both as an employee of Empire Industries and a new means of discrediting Wonder Woman by filing lawsuit for superpowers to be registered as typical citizens working 9 to 5 citizenship.
-It was not until later that the relationship between man and god was revealed to be inverse, that Nemesis was using Cale for her own ends, ends that Wonder Woman put to a close by embracing the vindictive scientist using empathy and not her fists.
+After the cataclysm caused by the war god Ares had enraptured the mythical plane, while Veronica found herself employing the Greek deity of vengeance Nemesis, using her both as an employee of Empire Industries and a new means of discrediting Wonder Woman by filing lawsuit for superpowers to be registered as typical citizens working 9 to 5.
+It was not until later that the relationship between man and god was revealed to be inverse, that Nemesis was using Cale for her own ends. ends that Wonder Woman put to a close by embracing the vindictive scientist using empathy and not her fists.
 She realized that her adversary was acting out of fear and despair when realizing that Themyscira and the portion of the Sphere of the Gods which it gravitated around had vanished recently; Cale feared the worst as it meant that her daughter had disappeared alongside it.
 Diana reaffirmed her oath that no harm would come to Isadore while living amongst the Amazons by actively seeking out her homeland.
-Which, now that the mysticism barring her from return was no-more, allowed for mass transit too and from paradise again assuming it can be found.
+Which, now that the mysticism barring her from return was no more, allowed for mass transit too and from paradise again assuming it can be found.
 As good as to her word, and at risk of revealing her birthplace to her archenemy, Veronica was reunited with her beloved scion, albeit a bit surprised at how much she had grown since last she saw her.

 The Rebirth version of Veronica Cale is a far more competent character than her pre-Flashpoint counterpart, manipulating Wonder Woman and her allies for years, finding ways of triumphing over gods and better at mixing business with criminal endeavor.
 She is also far more complex.
-While still holding Diana in contempt for much the same reasons as she did in prior continua, Cale was content to ignore her until Deimos and Phobos put Cale and Diana at odds.
+While still holding Diana in contempt for much the same reasons as she did in prior continuities, Cale was content to ignore her until Deimos and Phobos put Cale and Diana at odds.
 She hates the Olympians for the loss of her daughter and her best friend, blaming the Amazon for bringing her religious insanity into their lives, yet, by the same token, was truly heartbroken at the loss of her business partner and initially felt remorse for her role in Dr. Minerva's transformation into the Cheetah.
 Her progressive characterization would grow more callous and vindictive, using both her resources and intellect to further personal gain by arming potential adversaries to the demigoddess to secure even greater profit at her hated enemy's expense, both financially and in a misotheistic sense.